Sravan879/TodoHibernet.nxt/README .md

-Given four files TodoController.java, TodoRepository.java, TodoService.java and  Todo.java.
+TodoController.java, TodoRepository.java, TodoService.java and  Todo.java.
 The TodoService class has a variable named todoList, which is a HashMap that holds Integers as keys and Todo objects as values.
 Initially, it contains data of 5 todos.

 Given five files,